 The best thing about these cakes: they are made without flour.
 Instead, these Banana muffins are made with Oats, Greek Yogurt and Almond Meal.
 A delicious mix of healthy and tasty ingredients!

-To make these small cakes, you will need (scroll down to recipe card for all quantities):
+To make these Almond and Oat Banana Muffins, you will need (scroll down to recipe card for all quantities):

 - Rolled Oats – certified Gluten-Free if required

 - Almond Meal